DCN-FAU-AvH/pinns_heat/README.md

 # Basic PINNs Tutorial.

-This repository provides some basic insights about PINNs (Physics Informed Neural Networks) and how to implement them.
+This repository provides some basic insights on Physics Informed Neural Networks (PINNs) and their implementation.

 PINNs are numerical methods based on the universal approximation capacity of neural networks, aiming to approximate solutions of partial differential equations.
-In recent years, extensive attention has been paid to approximating solutions of various equations, and different concepts of PINNs have been introduced.
-See [1](https://github.com/idrl-lab/PINNpapers) for a walkthrough of the classical literature of PINNs.
+Recently, extensive focus has been on approximating solutions of various equations, leading to the introduction of different PINN concepts.
+See [PINN papers](https://github.com/idrl-lab/PINNpapers) for a walkthrough of the classical literature on PINNs.

 This repository will show how to solve the 1D heat equation using PINNs.
-This code can simply be modified to solve different types of equations, such as those in higher dimensions.
+This code can be easily modified to solve a variety of equations in higher-dimensional domains.

 <img src="./results/test_example_2_20231113-230629/0_video_u.gif" width="40%" height="40%" >